GuppyEvents/guppy_events/README.md

 1. First you should find "config.yaml" file.

 2. Second, you must change following setting to _**sync_type: nfs**_ from _**sync_type: default**_.

 3. Third, you should restart your vagrant vm.
  * ```vagrant reload```

+<br /><br />
+### How do you update your database after pull project?
+In some cases you need to update your local database schema.
+To do it,

+1. First you should go to "YOUR_PROJECT_DIRECTORY/guppy_events/events" directory.
+ * ```cd YOUR_PROJECT_DIRECTORY/guppy_events/events```

+2. Second, you can check that your database is sync or not by executing following command.
+ * ```php app/console doctrine:schema:update```

+3. If you need to update your database then call previous command with --force parameter.
+ * ```php app/console doctrine:schema:update --force```

+4. Additionally, you can see sql which executed to update database.
+ * ```php app/console doctrine:schema:update --dump-sql```